 Christopher Tremblay, 27, of 45 Blaney St., Swampscott, was taken by ambulance to the hospital in Boston with severe head and neck injuries shortly after 1 p.m.
 Thursday.

-Although local police and fire units intially called for a MedFlight helicopter to take Tremblay to the hospital, they canceled the request when they learned that it would take approximately 25 minutes for it to arrive, an officer on scene said.
+Although local and units intially called for a MedFlight helicopter to take Tremblay to the hospital, they canceled the request when they learned that it would take approximately 25 minutes for it to arrive, an officer on scene said.